Tremus/ghost_docs/docs.md

 The display up the top is an oscilloscope that visualises the audio input sent to the chorus.
 The oscilloscope shape is duplicated depending on the number of set voices and phase shifted depending on the chorus's delay settings.

-GHOST intelligently calculates shape & position of the main oscilloscope shape by checking pitch & phase information from oscillator A on the last key you pressed.
+The shape & position of the main oscilloscope shape is intelligently calculated by checking pitch & phase information from oscillator A on the last key you pressed.

 The display down the bottom can be used to control filters to the wet signal.
 Left click and drag them to move their positions.
 Double click the icons to toggle the filters on/off.